-For the past hundred years or so, tattoos have been associated with gangsters, convicts, low-ranking military and the lower classes.
-This holds certain glamour and makes tattoos sought after by people who are not gangsters, convicts, low-ranking military or lower class, but nevertheless want that 'tough guy' image.
+For the past hundred years or so, tattoos have been associated with gangsters, convicts, low-ranking military for men; and for women, heavy drinkers and sexually promiscuous.
+This holds certain glamour for people who are not gangsters, convicts, low-ranking military, heavy drinkers or sexually promiscuous, but nevertheless want to be viewed as such.

 And this is often OK.
 The problem comes when something unforeseen occurs - causing embarrassment in minor cases or life-threatening situations in extreme cases.
 Hundreds of years ago, legend has it that a tattoo of a Christian Cross on a sailor's back was his insurance against excessive flogging.
 Today, corporal punishment is no longer permitted1.
 A Cross tattoo would be unfortunate for any of today's British or American military who happened to be captured by somebody wanting to payback Abu Ghraib and other atrocities.
 Sometimes being in a tribe has undesired consequences.